-As we approach the 75th anniversary of weather observations at Winnipeg airport, let's take a retrospective look at the history of weather observing in Winnipeg.
+As we enter the eighth decade of weather observations at Winnipeg airport, let's take a retrospective look at the history of weather observing in Winnipeg.

 Winnipeg's first official weather observations: St John's College (1872 - 1938)